hackintoday/QualtricsXM-JavaScript-Tools/README.md

 Since this is a work in progress primary for use internally within the Institute for Social Research, it may be disorganized and the code may need to fixed to be adapted for your needs.
 ChatGPT-4o on whichever platform you using it from will do a reasonable job saving you time fixing any aesthetics, but be sure to actually check the functionality works as it will sometimes not fix code if you do not explicity state it be done.
+Some code for API calls may be also out of date.

 ## Installation and Setup